 After a final morning in the valley of Baxi, where further chances at Blue Eared-Pheasant or Sukatschev’s (Snowy-cheeked) Laughingthrush may be needed, we shall hit the road, heading to our final site of the tour, Gonggangling.
 A single night will be spent in nearby Chuanzhusi.

 Day 16: Gonggangling to Tangjiahe.

 The high spruce-laden pass near Gonggangling is another site for Blue Eared-Pheasant, the rare Sichuan Jay, endemic Chinese Fulvetta and Three-banded Rosefinch, but also offers a host of other species like Hodgson’s Treecreeper, Crested Tit-Warbler, Maroon-backed Accentor, Goldcrest, and Tibetan Serin (Siskin).
 If we are lucky we may also find Pere David’s Owl, which is seen at this site more than any other.
-After a short period of the morning in this area, we shall make the long drive back to Sichuan’s capital, Chengdu, for the final night of the tour, where we are sure to have but one more delicious meal of Sichuan-style food.
+After a short period of the morning in this area, we shall make the drive south to Tangjiahe, our final birding stop of the tour.
+Two nights will be spent in Tangjiahe.